 If you wish to file a complaint against a constable, please fill out our online complaint form or print and complete this "Complaint & statement of facts" form.
 You can mail, e-mail, or fax the form to the CESTB office.
 Be sure to provide all evidence supporting your allegations.

 If you have multiple complaints concerning one or more constables, please fill out a separate form for each complaint for each constable.

 Once your complaint is received, it will be scheduled for initial screening at the next scheduled CESTB public board meeting.
 Any complaints or supporting evidence/documentation received within the 48 hour period prior to a scheduled board meeting will not be considered at that meeting but will be deferred to a future meeting to allow board members ample time to evaluate.

 During the initial screening the board will determine jurisdiction, and may request a response from the constable, who will be allowed 45 days to respond.
-At any time the Board may request additional information from you, the constable, or another source.
-When the Board is satisfied all the necessary evidence has been compiled, they will determine if a hearing is required.
+At any time the board may request additional information from you, the constable, or another source.
+When the board is satisfied all the necessary evidence has been compiled, they will determine if any disciplinary action is required.
 You will receive a letter(s) notifying you of any scheduled hearings, decisions and actions taken.